 Jungle Green

-The body and controller are made of a translucent green plastic with grey highlights.
+The body and controller are made of translucent green plastic with grey highlights.
 It was part of the “Funtastic” series.
 There are five other varieties in that collection.

 Ice Blue